Santana, Melendez homer in Royals' 7-5 win over Orioles - WHIZ News

 Witt and Melendez played large roles Thursday.
 Witt had two hits and stole two bases, while Melendez homered, drove in two and scored twice.

-Witt’s double set the table for Salvador Perez’s two-run single.
-Melendez followed with his fifth homer for a 4-1 third-inning lead as Kansas City batted around against Jordan Lyles (3-5), who allowed six runs on eight hits and three walks over five innings.
+Witt’s double set up Salvador Perez’s two-run single.
+Melendez followed with his fifth homer for a 4-1 third-inning lead as Kansas City batted around against Jordan Lyles (3-5), who allowed six runs, eight hits and three walks over five innings.

-The Orioles responded in kind in the top of the fifth, sending nine to the plate with four straight hits to drive Royals starter Kris Bubic from the mound, tying the score.
+The Orioless send nine batters to the plate in the fifth and chased Kris Bubic, tying the score.

 Joel Payamps (2-1) worked out of a bases-load jam to pick up the win with four outs in relief while Scott Barlow earned his sixth save.